 This lightweight brush is recommended by dental professionals and has two different brush heads.
-One has flat bristles to clean smooth surfaces and the other has a single-tufted head designed for hard to reach locations.
+One has flat bristles to clean smooth surfaces and the other has a single-tufted head designed for hard-to-reach locations.

-For more information on the Butler Gum Denture Brush, click here.
+For more information on the Butler Gum Denture Brush, click the button below…

 Sea Bond Dental Brush

-Made with sturdy all-nylon bristles and a large handle with non-slip grip, this brush is easy to hold and use.
+Made with sturdy all-nylon bristles and a large handle with a non-slip grip, this brush is easy to hold and use.

 The durable antibacterial plastic material used will eliminate bacterial growth, plus a deep cleaning pick on the handle base provides quick and easy removal of stubborn food particles wedged between teeth or in other hiding places.

-For more information on the Sea Bond Dental Brush, click here.
+For more information on the Sea Bond Dental Brush, click the button below…

 Oral B Denture Brush